hendriklhf/ColorChanger/README.md

 # Usage
 ## Build and execution
-In order to use this you can build the project by yourself.<br />
-An easy way would be to use Visual Studio.<br />
-Or just use the executable and JSON file in the latest release.
+Using the executable and JSON file in the latest release.
 ## Settings
 Insert your username and OAuth token into the ```Settings.json```.
 ```json